 1.5.2.
 ACCOUNTING POLICIES

-- Accounting policies are the specific principles, bases, conventions, rules, and practices applied an entity in preparing and presenting financial statements.
+- Accounting policies are the specific principles, bases, conventions, rules, and practices applied by an entity in preparing and presenting financial statements.

 - In selecting and applying accounting policy by a government entity, IPSAS 3 prescribes the following hierarchy:

-- Where no IPSAS applies, management should use its judgment considering the requirements of IPSASs dealing with similar and related issues, and the definition of the financial statement elements.
+- Where no IPSAS applies, management should use its judgment, considering the requirements of IPSASs dealing with similar and related issues and the definition of the financial statement elements.

 1.5.3.
 CHANGES IN ACCOUNTING ESTIMATES

 - An accounting estimate is a monetary amount in the financial statement determined based on management judgments using the latest available and reliable information.

 - Examples of accounting estimates are estimated tax revenue, doubtful debts provision on uncollectible tax, inventory obsolescence, the fair value of financial assets or financial liabilities, useful lives of assets, warranty obligations, etc.